itdxer/neupy/site/docs/surgery.rst

     # not work in the NeuPy
     encoder = autoencoder_layers[0:2]

-Since we can part of the network that do an encoding procedure we can attach pretrained part to the other network that will manage to do classification.
+Since we have a part of the network that do an encoding procedure we can attach pretrained part to the other network that will manage to do classification.

 .. code-block:: python